 Like citizens of all nations, Americans are responsible for what's going on in our society.
 We can't plead ignorance or impotence.
 We're supposed to know what's going on in America and it's our responsibility to uphold the positive aspects and rid ourselves of the murderous aspects.
 If we willingly participate in the crimes against humanity being perpetrated by the capitalist thugs who are now running our government, then we're guilty of those war crimes just as much as the members of the cabal.

 As we've seen, American leaders (especially the Bush family), the Vatican (corcordat with the Nazis), American corporations, and others were all complicit in creating the Nazi horror, as the defense attorney in "Judgement At Nuremberg" pointed out.

-The Bush family has continually been involved in war crimes (Panama, Gulf War, Iraq, torture, etc.) and has been complicit in encouraging Israel's war crimes against the Palestinian people, just as the Arab states are encouraging Palestinian terrorists to commit war crimes in their suicide bombings.
+The capitalist cabal has continually been involved in war crimes (Panama, Gulf War, Iraq, torture, etc.) and has been complicit in encouraging Israel's war crimes against the Palestinian people, just as some Arab states are encouraging Palestinian terrorists to commit war crimes in their suicide bombings.

 Former Presidents Bush I and II and other United States leaders committed war crimes against Iraq (during and following the Gulf War) and Yugoslavia (in the invasion of Kosovo) and are still under indictment with the International War Crimes Tribunal.

 Former Secretary of State Henry Kissinger was able to dodge a standing subpoena ordering him to appear before a Paris judge investigating crimes by the Kissinger-backed Pinochet regime in Chile.

 It's possible that American leaders at any level could at some time in the future be brought before an international war crimes tribunal for those criminal acts.
 No excuses would be allowed as mitigating circumstances.